kherron13/330_project3/SRS.md

 There will be one category of users in our product:

-Student User: The app is tailored to help students with time management and boost productivity when working on                               assignments or studying for exams.
+o Student User: The app is tailored to help students with time management and boost productivity when working on                               assignments or studying for exams.

 ### 2.4 Operating Environment